kapilk05/Lap-GPT/README.md

 - **Virtual Strategy Engineer**: AI system for making race strategy decisions using historical race data.
 - **Rank Position Forecasting**: Predictive models for rank positions using deep learning.

-For more detailed insights, refer to the provided `fi race.pdf` document.

 ## Contributing
 If you wish to contribute to this project, please follow these steps: